neuralmagic/sparseml/integrations/pytorch/tutorials/sparsifying_pytorch_models_using_recipes.md

 common modifiers and their uses is provided [here](https://github.com/neuralmagic/sparseml/blob/main/docs/source/recipes.md#modifiers-intro).

-SparseML provides recipe for sparsifying a ResNet-50 model trained on the tiny imagenette dataset.
+SparseML provides a recipe for sparsifying a ResNet-50 model trained on the tiny Imagenette dataset.
 The recipe can be viewed in the browser [here](https://github.com/neuralmagic/sparseml/blob/main/integrations/pytorch/recipes/resnet50-imagenette-pruned.md) or in the command line from the file `sparseml/integrations/pytorch/recipes/resnet50-imagenette-pruned.md`.

-The recipe contains three kinds of modifiers - an `EpochRangeModifier` that sets the number of epochs used for sparsification, a `SetLearningRateModifier` that sets the sparsification learning rate, and three `GMPruningModifier`s that set various layers of the model to be pruned to different levels.
+The recipe contains three kinds of modifiers:

+- an `EpochRangeModifier` that sets the number of epochs used for sparsification
+- a `SetLearningRateModifier` that sets the sparsification learning rate, and
+- three `GMPruningModifier`s that set various layers of the model to be pruned to different levels.

 Notice that each `GMPruningModifier` sets specific parameters of the ResNet-50 model to be pruned.
 To prune a different model, the parameter names should be adjusted to match the new model.
 To avoid naming